PranavTrip/C-PROGRAMMING/README.md

 # C-PROGRAMMING
 Here, you will find almost every code for the first year engineering (I or II semester) using C Programming language irrespective of the branch.
+School level codes can also be found here.